Workers’ Compensation Benefits

-In addition to Workers’ Compensation Law, an injured worker may be entitled to other rights depending on the circumstances.
+In addition to the four basic benefits of Workers’ Compensation Law, an injured worker may be entitled to other rights depending on the circumstances.
 These might include:

 - Third Party Cases